 Those missed opportunities proved costly as Lewandowski lobbed Christian Wetklo to put Dortmund ahead on the stroke of half-time.

 The second period continued in a similar vein to the first, with the Poland striker denied a second following Julian Baumgartlinger’s error.

-That effort was followed by a lull in play with both sides struggling to create further chances of note and Klopp's side understandably happy with a goal lead.
+That effort was followed by a lull in play with both sides struggling to create further chances of note and Klopp's men understandably happy with a goal lead.

 The home side enjoyed plenty of possession in the latter stages of the half but only had Nikita Rukavytsya's header - with two minutes left - to show for their efforts.

-The result leaves Dortmund nine points adrift of leader Bayern, though the reigning champion does move into second spot at least temporarily, with Schalke taking on Hamburg on Tuesday.
+The result leaves Dortmund nine points adrift of leaders Bayern, though the reigning champions do move into second spot at least temporarily, with Schalke taking on Hamburg on Tuesday.